awslabs/aws-encryption-sdk-specification/framework/keyring-interface.md

 The length of the output plaintext data key MUST be equal to the KDF input length of the [algorithm suite](algorithm-suites.md) specified in the [encryption materials](structures.md#encryption-materials).
 The value of the plaintext data key MUST consist of cryptographically secure (pseudo-)random bits.

-If OnEncrypt updates the [encryption materials](structures.md#encryption-materials) with a plaintext data key, the [keyring trace](structures.md#keyring-trace) returned by OnEncrypt MUST include one trace associated with this keyring that has the [GENERATED DATA KEY](structures.md#generated-data-key) flag.

 Note: If the keyring successfully performs this behavior, this means that the keyring MAY then perform the [Encrypt Data Key](#encrypt-data-key) behavior.